margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "that is, that we may be mutually encouraged by each other's faith, both yours and mine

-* God satisfies the desire of every living thing - the consciosness of Good, God is what we want
+* God satisfies the desire of every living thing - the consciousness of Good, God is what we want

 "Thou openest thine hand, and satisfiest the desire of every living thing"